Travel Advice #1: Before You Go

 - Credit Cards

 I recommend taking two or more credit cards; at least one Visa and one MasterCard, as foreign ATMs can be fickle about what they accept.
-Keep your banks updated to where and when you will be traveling via their websites, so they do not block your access.
+Keep your banks updated to where and when you will travel via their websites, so they do not block your access.

 - US Cash